A transformational camp

 To book a place for a young person we ask for a £150 deposit and completing a registration form.

-The remaining balance will be collected 3 weeks before the start of camp.
+We will collect the remaining balance 3 weeks before the start of camp.

 Funded Places